 Question ID: C138 Variable name: Travel-time-in-land Core: C

-Question text: Thinking about the last experience with the general physician related to your condition, what was the amount of time you took to reach the healthcare provider to travel within the island?
+Question text: Thinking about your last visit to the general physician related to your condition, what was the amount of time you took to reach the healthcare provider to travel within the island?
 This is the time taken to travel between your home and healthcare facility by land.

 Response code: